 - pipeline length,

 - pipeline elevations,

 The decision to pig any pipeline is considered by a thorough analysis of the line in conjunction with field-proven experience and advice offered by a reputable pigging specialist.

 Three categories of pigs are used to accomplish the above-mentioned tasks.
 They are:

-- Utility Pigs, which are used to perform functions such as cleaning, separating, or dewatering.
+- Utility Pigs, are used to perform functions such as cleaning, separating, or dewatering.

 - In-Line Inspection Pigs: They provide information on the line condition along with the extent and location of any problems.

-- Gel Pigs, which are used in conjunction with conventional pigs to optimize pipeline dewatering, cleaning, and drying tasks.
+- Gel Pigs are used in conjunction with conventional pigs to optimize pipeline dewatering, cleaning, and drying tasks.